-- How long will it take my property to dry after flooding or other water damage?
+- Do I need general contractors to reconstruct my home after flooding or other water damage?

 - Will turning up the heat help dry things out?

 - My wood floors are wet and buckling.
 Will they have to be replaced?